 Calculate average spending per category for records that supplied the full array of detailed spending.
 Use these averages to generate ratios to assign the respondent's "total spending" to each category.
-To the extent that the data can support it, different sets of ratios would be calculated for major origin groups and separately for same-day and overnight travellers.
+To the extent that the data can support it, different sets of ratios would be calculated for major origin groups since locals and tourists may have different spending patterns.

-C. No Total Provided and Some Items Marked with "Don't Know" Amount
+B. No Total Provided and Some Items Marked with "Don't Know" Amount

-If respondent did not know (DK) how much was spent on a specific item, the average amount for an analogous visitor (same origin, same transport mode) on a per person per night basis would used to attribute dollars to the DK categories.
+If respondent did not know (DK) how much was spent on a specific item, the average amount for an analogous visitor on a per person or per household party would be used to attribute dollars to the DK categories.